End Settler Colonialism in Utah!

 A group called "The Other 49ers" put it nicely, "The Mormons brought with them a moral code, a new technology, and an economic system.
 Mormon's inability or refusal to accept Indian culture on its own terms is a conflict repeated countless times throughout the west.
 Coexistence, with each culture intact, was impossible; compromise seemed unattainable, for the cherished ideals of one culture were the unpardonable sins of the other.
 Mormons brought the ways of civilization with them, in their minds.
 Contrary to their desire for an enlightened sacred way of life, the world followed, and they gave into the kind of discrimination that they ran from."

-As I continued to learn from the Timpanogos what it means to be a Native American in Utah, I often heard them speak of the discrimination they face daily.
+As I continued to learn from the Timpanogos what it means to be Indigenous to Utah, I often heard them speak of the discrimination they face daily.
 Initially, my response was to say that they have the same opportunities for a decent life as anyone living in America.
 Unfortunately, saying that drew some angry responses.
-And the more time I spent with them, the more I realized how ignorant I was about their lives.
+And the more time I spent with them, listening and observing, the more I realized how ignorant I was about their lives.
+I was Ignorant because of the biased onesided history I was taught in school.

-The 10th District Court ruled in 2015 that the Uinta Reservation is a Sovereign Nation that the State of Utah has no legal jurisdiction over what-so-ever.
+The 10th District Court ruled 2015 that the Uintah Reservation is a Sovereign Nation and that the State of Utah has no legal jurisdiction.
 "They don't listen."
 Tribal members of the Timpanogos told me, "they continue to arrest our people.
 They take children, property, whatever they want."
+Add that the Timpanogos have fought for federal recognition for over 20 years.
+They have met every requirement required of them by the Dept. of The Interior, still they have not been put on the list. why?
+Follow the money.

 It is our government that needs to stop holding the indigenous people hostage and making them tenants on their own land.